Inzhenerka/docs.getdbt.tech/website/docs/docs/core/connect-data-platform/lakebase-setup.md

 - `host name` is found in Databricks > Compute > Database instances > Connect with PSQL in the format `instance-123abcdef456.database.cloud.databricks.com`
 - `database name` is databricks_postgres by default
+- For authentication, dbt-postgres can only support username/password auth for Lakebase.
+You can generate a password either by (enabling Native Postgres Role Login)[https://docs.databricks.com/aws/en/oltp/oauth?language=UI#authenticate-with-databricks-identities] (recommended) or (generating an Oauth token that will need to be refreshed every hour[https://docs.databricks.com/aws/en/oltp/oauth?language=UI#authenticate-with-databricks-identities]).